padarom/qube/README.md

 A modern Vue.js based speedcubing timer

 ### Hosting Setup
-Qube is hosted on Netlify and uses their Identity and Functions features to authenticate users and store user history.
-User history is saved at Google's Firebase.
+Qube is hosted in a serverless setup.
+The frontend is served via Netlify and times are stored in Firebase using Firebase Authentication.
+The deployment process is completely automated thanks to the Netlify hosting and happens on each commit in this repository.